-In February 2021, we carried out the 16th trolling monitoring survey.
-Due to the global epidemic of COVID-19, the survey was forced to make major changes from the plan, and the number of survey days was shortened, the survey area was narrowed, and the number of survey items was reduced.
-This paper describes the general results of the survey.
-The trolling index calculated from this survey data is described in another paper (Itoh 2021 CCSBT-ESC/2108/30).
+In February 2021, due to the global epidemic of COVID-19, the trolling survey was greatly affected, and the survey was conducted in a limited area in a short period of time.
+However, since it was confirmed that the survey could be conducted even in difficult logistic situations, it was decided to conduct the survey in January-February 2022 with the same extent in the number of days and area as before 2020.
+This paper describes the general results of the survey conducted in January-February 2022.
+The trolling index calculated from this survey data is described in another paper (Itoh 2022 CCSBT-ESC/2208/20).